 - Pay on time: A sizable portion of your credit score is based upon making on-time payments.
 Late payments and collections or charge-offs can hurt your score.

-- Don’t use more than you need: You want to have some use of credit and debt so that you can improve to future creditors and lenders that you can handle it responsibly.
+- Don’t use more than you need: You want to have some use of credit and debt so that you can prove to future creditors and lenders that you can handle it responsibly.
 However, your credit usage should never exceed more than 30% and you want to keep DTI in check.

-- Mix It Up: Creditors and lenders want you to be able to show a mix of the different types of credit.
+- Mix it up: Creditors and lenders want you to be able to show a mix of the different types of credit.
 Revolving debts are those where the balances change monthly – think credit cards.
 Installment loans involve a fixed balance paid off over time like personal and car loans.

 Work On Improving Your Credit Score